syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ## Adding tabs to TabbedForm

-To add tabs to the form create an instance of [TabPageAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabPageAdv.html) and add it to the tabs collection of the `TabbedFormControl`.
+To add tabs to form, create an instance of [TabPageAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabPageAdv.html), and add it to the tabs collection of the `TabbedFormControl`.

 {% tabs %}
 {% highlight c# %}